wavefrontHQ/docs/pages/doc/derived_metrics.md

 ## Derived Metrics Basics

 You can customize how often the derived metric executes, and how many minutes of results we include.
-* **Execute the query every N minutes**: After you save a derived metric, Wavefront executes it every 1 minute by default.
-You can change that default from the field right below the query.
+* **Execute the query every N minutes**: By default, Wavefront executes the derived metric query every 1 minute.
+Use this setting to adjust the execution interval.

-* **Include results in the last N minutes**: Specifies the time window for the derived metrics query.
-By default, we include the last 5 minutes of results to protect against data loss.
+* **Include results in the last N minutes**: By default, Wavefront uses the last 5 minutes as the time window for the derived metrics query.
+The results of the query are ingested back into Wavefront and will overwrite existing data in the last N minutes for the derived metric.
+Use this setting to adjust the time window of the query.

-  The query overwrites the existing data with exactly the same data.
-You can change how many results you want to include.

 Derived metrics created and metrics points scanned apply to your data ingestion and data scan rates.